copl-labomc/fabconcept/protocols/withpolymers/the_original_nanocomposite.md

 - Liquid monomer
 - Pasteur pipette and its bulb
 - Funnel fitting the Pasteur pipette
-- quartz (glass?) wool
+- Glass wool
-- Al<sub>2</sub>O<sub>3</sub> (alumina) particles sieved by a mesh of (58 A...?)
+- Basic alumina powder : Al<sub>2</sub>O<sub>3</sub> particles sieved by a 60 mesh, Brockmann & Schodder activity grade I
 - Small beakers

 ### Column Packing ###
-- Push a small amount of quartz (glass?) wool in a Pasteur pipette to prevent the particles from leaking out at the next step. (?with the end chopped off, probably not necessary when pushing with a Pipette bulb)
+- Push a small amount of glass wool in a Pasteur pipette to prevent the particles from leaking out at the next step. (?with the end chopped off, probably not necessary when pushing with a Pipette bulb)
 - Clamp the pipette to a stand.
 - Using a funnel, fill the pipette up to its indent with the Al<sub>2</sub>O<sub>3</sub> particles.
 - To tamp down the particles by applying air pressure, put the bulb on top of the column and squeeze it, then remove it while still squeezed.